Across the Bay from San Francisco sits one of America’s most pioneering craft distillers.

 Tours conclude in the tasting room with a guided tasting designed to help you learn how to approach and appreciate spirits.
 Each tasting includes a selection of six spirits—all made onsite!
 I only got through three of them.
-Not my thing, plus I had a long day ahead of me.
+Hard alcohol is just not my thing, plus I had a long day ahead of me.

 Tasting room & store.